HarperHampton/Ng-grid-Demo/README.md

-SeedForLazyLoading
+SlickGridTrial
 ==================

-It is an project base which based on angularjs and some lazy loading technologies
+It is an project base which based on angularjs and SlickGrid technologies